oconnor663/applied_crypto_2021_fall/pset1/readme.md

 violation into two violations.
 Please don't explore the gray area of what counts as a "line of code".

-The sole exception to this policy is here in Problem Set 1, where I'll provide a screen recording and example solutions in several languages, to help everyone get their tools set up and get used to the problem set structure.
-For this problem set, and only this problem set, it's ok if you copy my code.
+The sole exception to this policy is here in Problem Set 1, where we've provided the screen recording above and example solutions in several languages, to help everyone get their tools set up and get used to the problem set structure.
+For this problem set, and only this problem set, it's ok if you copy our code.

-# Problem Set 1
+# Coding Problem Set 1

 Example input: